-Are you a homeowner contemplating whether to rent or sell your home?
-You're not alone.
-This is a decision many homeowners wrestle with, especially when moving or upsizing.
+Are you a homeowner debating the pros and cons of renting vs selling your home?
+You’re not alone.
+This is a common decision many Baltimore homeowners face, especially when preparing to move, relocate, or upgrade their living situation.

 The good news is that converting your primary residence into an investment property can kickstart your real estate investment portfolio in a significant way.
 By partnering with a reliable property management team like ours here at Renters Warehouse BW Metro, you can generate rental income while your property potentially appreciates in value over time.

 Not sure of the benefits of becoming a landlord vs. selling your home?
-Keep reading as we talk about seven top benefits of renting your home vs selling.
+Here are seven compelling reasons to consider becoming a landlord instead of listing your home for sale.

 1. Generate Passive Income